pwr22/go-zoom/USAGE.md

 # Usage Manual

-    cat args.txt | zoom [options] [command]
+    cat args.txt | go-zoom [options] [command]
-    zoom [options] [command] [::: arg1 arg2 arg3 ...] [:::: argfile1.txt argfile2.txt ...] ...
+    go-zoom [options] [command] [::: arg1 arg2 arg3 ...] [:::: argfile1.txt argfile2.txt ...] ...

-zoom has two ways of taking arguments
+go-zoom has two ways of taking arguments:

-- Standard input
+- Standard input.
-- Inline on the command line and / or from files (standard input as well if you give `-` as the name of a file)
+- Inline on the command line and / or from files (standard input as well if you give `-` as the name of a file).

 In either mode the command can contain a placeholder `{}` and any instances of this are replaced with arguments.
 If there's no placeholder then arguments are appended to the end of the command.
-If there isn't a command then each argument is a command
+If there isn't a command then each argument is itself a command.

-For each command zoom will invoke a `$SHELL`, or `%COMSPEC%` on Windows, so you can use things like `&&`, `||` and other goodness.
-Watch out to quote them properly if passing them on the commandline but you shouldn't need to worry if loading them from a file
+For each command zoom will invoke a `$SHELL` on *NIX or `%COMSPEC%` on Windows so you can use things like `&&`, `||` and other shellisms.
+Watch out to quote them properly if passing them on the commandline but you shouldn't need to worry if loading them from a file.

 ## Simple Examples